 Unlimited ATM rebates

-With a standard ATM card, if you withdraw from an out of network ATM, you’ll be charged a fee.
-With Schwab, these fees are automatically refunded—even when you withdraw overseas.
+With a standard ATM card, if you withdraw from an out-of-network ATM, you’ll be charged a fee.
+With Schwab, these fees are automatically refunded, even when you withdraw overseas.
 Last year I was traveling in Japan and needed some cash.
 At my old bank, I would’ve been charged a hefty fee to withdraw from a local ATM.
-Schwab not only charged me nothing for the transaction, they even automatically refunded the ATM fee charged by the Japanese bank.
+Schwab not only charged me nothing for the transaction, they refunded the ATM fee charged by the Japanese bank.

 No minimum balances

 Schwab has no minimum balance.
-Yes, you read that right.
-Popular checking accounts like the Wells Fargo Everyday Checking account and the Chase Total Checking charge you a fee of around $10 a month if you dip below a $1,500 balance—even for a single day.
+Popular checking accounts like the Wells Fargo Everyday Checking account and the Chase Total Checking charge you a fee of around $10 a month if you dip below a $1,500 balance even for a single day.
 With Schwab, there are no fees regardless of how high or low your balance is.
 This not only gives you peace of mind, but also allows you to move money between accounts without worrying about fees.

 A decent interest rate

-At the time of this writing, your balances earn a 0.13% interest rate, which, by historical standards, hardly qualifies as a positive, but is actually pretty good given today’s interest rate environment.
-Both the Chase Total Checking accounts and the Wells Fargo Everyday Checking accounts offer a ridiculous 0% interest rate.
+At the time of this writing, your balances earn a 0.40% interest rate, which, by historical standards, hardly qualifies as a positive, but is actually pretty good given today’s interest rate environment.
+Both the Chase Total Checking accounts and the Wells Fargo Everyday Checking accounts offer no interest.